This article covers:

 Managing Groups and their User Rules/Permissions

 Domain Groups allow you to set rules/permissions for groups of employees.
-To access go to Admin > Domain Control > [Select the domain you want to manage] > Groups.
+To access go to Settings > Domain Control > [Domain Name] > Groups.

 - Enable and disable rules by clicking Edit